 How to Grow Berries in Containers

-When I was a kid I remember picking blackberries in the woods behind our house.
-Mom would wash them up, cover them in cream and sugar and I would have a favorite treat.
+When I was a kid I remember picking blackberries off the vine in the woods behind our house.
+Mom would wash them up, cover them in cream and sugar and I would have a homegrown favorite treat.
+I remember also looking for blueberry bushes, too, but never found them.

-Have you ever wanted to grow your own berry patch but you’re worried you don’t have enough space to plant them?
-Don’t fret because you can still plant and grow plump berries even if you don’t have much yard space.
+Have you ever wanted to grow your own berry patch and produce berries but were worried you don’t have enough space to plant them?
+Don’t fret because you can still plant and grow plump berries even if you don’t have much yard space or have limited space.

-These juicy berries need a pot that’s at least 24 inches wide and 12 -18 inches deep and with excellent drainage.
+These juicy berries and acid-loving plants need a pot that’s at least 24 inches wide and 12 -18 inches deep, and with excellent drainage, you can provide that by adding drainage holes.

-Since blueberries love acidic soil, use a potting mix with a pH level of 5.0 to 5.5.
+Since blueberries love acidic soil, use a potting mix with a soil pH level of 5.0 to 5.5.
 You can also use a blend of potting soil, peat, and aged steer manure.
-Top your plants with two inches of pine bark or other kinds of acid mulch.
+Top your growing blueberries with organic matter and a layer of mulch such as two inches of pine bark or other kinds of acid mulch.

-Don’t forget to put them in an area that receives full sun.
+Don’t forget to put your soon to be delicious berries in an area that receives full sun.
 If you live in an area that has extremely hot summers, you may need to make sure that your pots of blueberries receive some afternoon shade.

 You might also like: How To Grow Strawberries & Other Berries

-Consistent watering is key if you want healthy blueberries.
-Don’t let the soil dry out and avoid overwatering.
+Consistent watering is key if you want healthy blueberries with sweet flavor.
+Don’t let the soil dry out and avoid giving them too much water.
+Having good drainage can help maintain a good soil moisture that will allow your plants to flourish.

 While blueberries are generally self-fertile and will bear fruit even if there are no other blueberry plants nearby, you might want to keep a couple of pots as a companion to encourage good pollination and fruit set.